sonic-net/SONiC/doc/sonic-build-system/SONiC-Reproduceable-Build.md

 pyasn1==0.4.2

-The version auto/manual upgrade configure example is as below, the automation pipeline will not upgrade the version of the Pypi package pyasn1, because the upgrade=manual is set in the configure file, the default value is upgrade=auto for the other packages.

-Py==1.7.0

-pyang==2.3.2

-pyangbind==0.6.0

-pyasn1==0.4.2,upgrade=manual

-To generate the initial version configuration file, we can manually start the docker containers and print versions by command &quot;pip freeze&quot;.
+The current versions of the images will be dumped to the folder target/versions during the build.
+The initial/upgraded version configuration file can be generated based on it.

 ## Pypi Version Control and Check